Click: A generational marker

 Touching and clicking

-After all, desktops and laptops still come with keyboards.
+Desktops and laptops still come with keyboards.
 It is rare for anyone to buy a Microsoft Surface tablet without a keyboard.
+Many iPads owners have added a keyboard.

 Speaking of generational markers… have you been around long enough to remember when people referred to the Windows, Icon, Mouse, Pointer interface as Wimp?